-Your Book Price For Print And Retail
+Your Book Price for Print and Retail

 Book pricing is a critical part of your self-publishing process.
 Understanding your book price can be complex; there’s a print price, a wholesale price, and a retail price!
 Factors like shipping costs, printing quality, page count, trim sizes, and retail channels can all impact how to price your book.